close

 • Reheat Thoroughly:If reheating food before consuming, ensure it is heated to an internal temperature of 165°F (74°C) to kill any harmful bacteria.

-See also Electric Food Warmers for Buffets: Essential Guide for Catering Success
+See also Food Poisoning: A Guide for Nurses

 Lunchbox Organization and Packing Techniques